peterhinch/micropython-iot/README.md

  control another.
  6. `qos` Package demonstrating the qos (qality of service) implementation, see [Quality of service](./README.md#7-quality-of-service).
- 7. `pb_link` Package enabling a Pyboard V1.x to commuicate with the server via an ESP8266 connected by I2C.
+ 7. `pb_link` Package enabling a Pyboard V1.x to communicate with the server via an ESP8266 connected by I2C.
 See [documentation](./pb_link/README.md).
  8. `esp_link` Package for the ESP8266 used in the Pyboard link.